-You can find the fileset in the 'Engineering Tutorial' project (see "Appendix: creating the training project").
+You can find the fileset in the 'Engineering Tutorial' project (see ''Appendix: creating the training project'').

 Instead of drawing file 102, you can also open drawing file 101 of exercise 1 in edit mode.
-In this case, set the status of the existing layers to Modifiable and hide the style areas so that you can see better what you are doing: click Show/Hide (Default toolbar) and deactivate the style area.
+In this case, set the status of the existing layers to Modifiable and hide the style areas so that you can see better what you are doing: Click Show/Hide (Sview dropdown list on the quick access toolbar) and switch off the style area.